Lincoln Corporation Waterworks: Giles's report

 It is difficult to know whether the committee were over-awed by the technical aspects of the report, but the discussion centred on whether there was a profit to be made from the manufacture of manure at the end of the process.
-The works would be entirely controlled by the corporation, which would allow them, under the terms of the Health of Towns Act, to borrow the capital cost and repay it over 30 years.
+The works would be entirely controlled by the corporation, which would allow them, under the terms of the Public Health Act 1848, to borrow the capital cost and repay it over 30 years.
 In view of the increased rates that would be needed to repay the loan, the committee decided that public consultation was necessary before proceeding, and resolved to print 500 copies of the report, to be sold at one shilling each, so that the public would be better informed.
 The committee recommended to the council that it should adopt the scheme, but the full council only decided to hold a public meeting, scheduled for 24 January 1850.